-The Sewer Utility operated a sanitary sewer collection system in four sewer areas that consist of over 89 km of sanitary sewers.
-The system is operated by the Public Works department.
-Sewer utility services in the District are self-financed from sewer charges on a user pay basis.
+The Sewer Utility operates a sanitary sewer collection system in four sewer areas that consist of over 89 km of sanitary sewers.
+Sewer utility services in the District are self-financed from sewer charges on a user-pay basis.
 Waste is transferred through the system to a Peninsula Unified Treatment plant operated by the Capital Regional District located in North Saanich.
 The cost of operating the treatment system is shared by the Peninsula municipalities and recovered by a property tax levy charged to all North Saanich taxpayers.